Centerpoint-Gaming/timenite/README.md

 Can I embed Timenite on my live-streams, videos or website?

-Feel free to, no credit required either.
+Feel free to, no credit required either not always appreciated.
 To make things easier, use the following links to embed with ease:

 - [Seasons Embed](https://timenite.com/embeds/seasons-embed)
 - [Item Shop Embed](https://timenite.com/embeds/item-shop-embed)